 The front page of Styrmer’s intelligence report from May 1929 about the German para-military organisations and especially the “Stahlhelm”.
 Rossen’s fact-finding by Lembourn was most likely meant to supplement its basis.
 (Danish State Archives)

 Thus Lembourn was probably correct when he never accepted that he only worked for France.
 But he did understand that his report was shared with the French, which he must have seen as natural considering both the security and defence policy since the war and his own service experience.

 The Bank Director’s contact with French Military Intelligence might either have been direct – with Capitaine Sorne or his boss Colonel Burin de Roziers in Brussels – or via the Danish Captain Daniel Bruun.
 Bruun, a former Foreign Legionaire, seems to have been responsible for a French intelligence network in North Schleswig after the Great War, and Rossen had been on his contacts list as early as 1912.
-If this theory is right, the trusting Lembourn was sent to Berlin by Rossen with a French intelligence requirements list and with the incurred costs paid by French money via Rossen, but still believing that he worked directly for Denmark.
+If this theory is right, the trusting Lembourn (he was consider as törich (simple-minded) by the Germans) was sent to Berlin by Rossen to recruit an agent and with the incurred costs paid by French money via Rossen, but still believing that he worked directly for Denmark.
 If so, it would not be the last time an agent would be cheated into working for a different state than he believed.
 That theory would explain why the French paid Lembourn a lifelong pension.

 The intervew with Capitaine Sorne in Berlingske Tidende,s on 11 January 1929.
 He had served as the local Copenhagen assistant of the French Military Attaché for more than two years.
 He underlined in the interview that his mouth was closed: he acted under orders, but he had nothing to hide, being only a small piece of the game.